 - Thatch Removal: Periodically it may be necessary to remove accumulated thatch.
 This is best accomplished just before turf turns green (which is approximately late winter in the coastal plain and spring further north).
 Scalp or rake heavily and remove debris.

-*For assistance pest control contact your nursery/garden center, landscaper, or State cooperative extension service agent.
+*For assistance in pest control contact your nursery/garden center, landscaper, or State cooperative extension service agent.